Green Sturgeon (Acipenser medirostris)

 Green sturgeon are believed to spawn in the Rogue River, Klamath River Basin, and the Sacramento River.
 Spawning appears to rarely occur in the Umpqua River.
 Green sturgeon in the South Fork of the Trinity River were thought extirpated (Moyle, 2002), but juveniles captured at Willow Creek on the Trinity River (Scheiff et al., 2001) suggest that the fish could be coming from either the South Fork or the Trinity River (Adams et al., in press).
 Green sturgeon appear to occasionally occupy the Eel River.

 No good data on current population sizes exists and data on population trends is lacking.
-Tagging experiments have been conducted irregularly since 1954, but, since 1990, tagging has been conducted on a regular basis.
-Over this period, a total of 536 green sturgeon were captured and 233 were tagged.
+Tagging experiments have been conducted irregularly since 1954.
+Since 1990, tagging has been conducted on a regular basis.
+Over 500 green sturgeon have been captured and over 200 have been tagged.

 - reduction of the spawning area to a limited section of the Sacramento